Aquino family: Early political involvement

 His son, Benigno “Igno” Aquino Sr. (September 3, 1894 – December 20, 1947) served as a representative to the National Assembly (1919-1926), majority floor leader, and senator (1928).
 Igno Aquino was appointed member of the Council of State (1942), and speaker and director general of KALIBAPI (Kapisnan ng Paglilingkod sa Bayan).
 He is the father of Benigno “Ninoy” Aquino Jr. (November 27, 1932 – August 21, 1983).

 Ninoy Aquino campaigned for Dr. Jose P. Laurel and later Ramon Magsaysay for the presidency.
 In 1954, he became the youngest municipal mayor at age 22.
 In the same year he married Corazon "Cory" Cojuangco, and they had five children; Maria Elena (Ballsy), Aurora Corazon (Pinky), Benigno Simeon III (Noynoy), Victoria Eliza (Viel), and Kristina Bernadette (Kris).
 He also became the nation's youngest vice-governor at 27.
 He became governor of Tarlac province in 1961 at age 29, then secretary-general of the Liberal Party in 1966.
 In 1967 he made history by becoming the youngest elected senator in the country's history at age 34.
 Ninoy was also a leading opponent of the rule of President Ferdinand Marcos (1917–1989).
 When martial law was declared in 1972, Ninoy was immediately imprisoned and placed in a solitary cell for about eight years, until Marcos allowed him to leave for heart surgery in the United States.
 Upon his return to the Philippines three years later, he was murdered at the national airport, before he had stepped out onto the tarmac.
 Who ordered the assassination is not known to this day.
-But his sympathizers voted for his widow, Cory, in the snap election of February 1986.
+But his sympathizers put the blame on the dictator Ferdinand Marcos and voted for his widow, Cory, in the snap election of February 1986.